cwallac/ExercisesInC/reading_questions/thinkos.md

 ### Files and file systems

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

 File systems allow users to not think og teh complexity of writing to a HDD or SSD.
 They can just assume data is located in "/Users/cwallace/" rather than what physical block of storage it is written to.
 One primary difference between file systems and their actual implemtations is that file systems act as if they are byte based.
 Their implementations are block based.

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+I woud expect the openFileTableEntry to store how much of the file has presently been read.

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?